shicks/ahep/site/modules/2001-fireboat/index.md

 15. Press dough into pan.
 16. Preheat oven to 500 degrees Fahrenheit.

-Alternatively (or if using a premade crust), shape into a circle (or other 9/11 shape such as long thin rectangles to represent the Twin Towers).
+Alternatively (or if using a premade crust), shape into a circle (or other 9/11 shape such as two long thin rectangles to represent the Twin Towers).

 Once crust is made: